Increase cross-sales by 5-10%

-Cross sales is an efficient way to increase sales, however, too few organizations are good at it.
-A social network analysis lets you analyze lead sharing and exchange of customer experiences across groups.
+Cross-sales is an efficient way to increase sales, however, too few organizations are good at it.
+A social network analysis lets you analyze lead sharing and exchange of opportunities and customer experiences across groups.

 Cross sales, and upsales, to existing customers are the easiest and most profitable sales that can be made.
 Unfortunately, such opportunities are not always exploited either due to organizational silos or lack of managerial focus.
 This study aims to show internal sharing of customer leads and stories: which connections occur and, more importantly, which connections do not.